SeleniumHQ/mobile-spec/spec-draft.md

 automation to that context, such that all subsequent commands are taken to apply to that context.
 If the body of the POST is `null`, the server must return to the original context.

-TODO: look up POST /window to make sure this matches.

 If a server receives a request at an endpoint which is valid in some context but not the currently active context (for example if a user calls